This text is translated into Russian by google automatic human level neural machine.

 EastRussia is not responsible for any mistakes in the translated text.
 Sorry for the inconvinience.

 Please refer to the text in Russian as a source.

 Permafrost thaw threatens people and animals in Yakutia

 Climate change over the past 30 years has become more noticeable in Yakutia.
 According to scientists, changing landscapes due to permafrost thawing can threaten people and some animals moving inland to the north.

-According to RIA News, scientists have been observing the thawing of permafrost since 1990.
-According to the deputy director for science at the Melnikov Institute of Permafrost Science SB RAS, a leading researcher at the BEST Institute of Natural Sciences at the NEFU Alexander Fedorov, the international scientific and educational center for biogeochemistry and climatology, extreme temperatures have been recorded at some points.
+According to RIA NewsScientists have been observing the melting of permafrost since 1990.
+According to Alexander Fedorov, deputy director for science of the Melnikov Institute of Permafrost Studies of the Siberian Branch of the Russian Academy of Sciences, a leading researcher at the international scientific and educational center for biogeochemistry and climatology - BEST Institute of Natural Sciences of NEFU, Alexander Fedorov, extreme temperature rises were recorded at some points.

-So, in Verkhoyansk, which is known as the Pole of Cold, on June 20 a temperature of +38 degrees was recorded - this is the temperature record that the World Meteorological Organization has already set.
-Temperature increases are observed throughout the republic: two degrees from perennial average values - in the north of the region and 1-1,5 degrees - in the south.
+So, in Verkhoyansk, which is known as the Pole of Cold, on June 20, a temperature of +38 degrees was registered - this is a temperature record that has already been recorded by the World Meteorological Organization.
+An increase in temperatures is observed throughout the republic: by two degrees from the long-term average values in the north of the region and by 1-1,5 degrees in the south.

 According to Alexander Fedorov, if global warming continues at such a pace, the inhabitants of the high-ice areas will have to move.
 Some animal species have already migrated north.